liptonzuma/Navbar-collection/README.md

 You can practice the rest of the options with your own values since they are just colors.

+# Add your own logo font-family
+    you can just specify the font-family you want for your logo and also increase the fon-weight

+    `logoFont:"Montserrat"`
+    `logoBoldness:"700"`

 **Looking to add more features**